U.S COMMITTEE FOR REFUGEES AND IMMIGRANTS

 Since the 1970s, the U.S. government has used the base at Guantanamo Bay to house migrants who are interdicted at sea.
 The base’s Migrant Operations Center, which most notably held Cuban and Haitian asylum seekers in the late 1980s and early 1990s, has been utilized intermittently since that time.
 Amidst the humanitarian outcry against the disparate treatment of asylum-seeking Haitians in Guantanamo Bay, a federal district court determined in 1993 that they were deprived of due process by being denied the opportunity to access adequate legal representation and medical care.

-USCRI denounces the Biden administration’s continued efforts to place conditions on and limit access to asylum by the manner of entry and petition for protection.
+USCRI denounces the current administration’s continued efforts to place conditions on and limit access to asylum by the manner of entry and petition for protection.
 Such short-sighted policies will have lasting effects and will negatively influence how other countries treat asylum seekers and refugees.
 Instead, USCRI calls on the administration to allow for due process for all asylum seekers regardless of the manner of entry, in accordance with its obligations under international treaties and domestic law.
 “Only time will tell if the actions of this administration will result in a blight similar to Guantanamo,” said Negash.

 USCRI, founded in 1911, is a non-governmental, not-for-profit international organization committed to working on behalf of refugees and immigrants and their transition to a dignified life.